yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/README.md

 terraform apply
 ```

-* Check that the install is successfull:
+* Check that the install is successfull: You should see a first backup performed upon deployment using the sample code:
 ![Velero check install screenshot](./media/velero_install_check.png)